getml/getml.com/src/docs/user_guide/hyperopt/hyperopt.md

 ## Random search

-A `RandomSearch` draws random hyperparameter sets from the hyperparameter space.
+A [`RandomSearch`][getml.hyperopt.RandomSearch] draws random hyperparameter sets from the hyperparameter space.

 ## Latin hypercube search

-A `LatinHypercubeSearch` draws almost random hyperparameter sets from the hyperparameter space, but ensures that they are sufficiently different from each other.
+A [`LatinHypercubeSearch`][getml.hyperopt.LatinHypercubeSearch] draws almost random hyperparameter sets from the hyperparameter space, but ensures that they are sufficiently different from each other.

 ## Gaussian hyperparameter search

-A `GaussianHyperparameterSearch` works like this:
+A [`GaussianHyperparameterSearch`][getml.hyperopt.GaussianHyperparameterSearch] works like this:

 - It begins with a burn-in phase, usually about 70% to 90% of all iterations.
 During that burn-in phase, the hyperparameter space is sampled more or less at random, using either a random search or a latin hypercube search.
 You can control this phase using `ratio_iter` and `surrogate_burn_in_algorithm`.